 3. PDU Set Integrated Handling Information (PSIHI).

-At least one of the following shall be sent to the NG-RAN/N3IWF/TNGF/W-AGF to enable PDU Set based handling: 1) a PSIHI and/or 2) both PSDB and PSER.
+At least one of the following shall be sent to the NG-RAN/N3IWF/TNGF/W-AGF to enable PDU Set based Handling: 1) a PSIHI and/or 2) both PSDB and PSER.
 For a given QoS Flow, the values of PSDB, PSER and PSIHI can be different for UL and DL.

 The QoS Profile may include the PDU Set QoS Parameters described in this clause (see clause 5.7.1.2) for UL and/or DL direction.
 The PCF determines the PDU Set QoS Parameters based on information provided by AF and/or local configuration.
 The PDU Set QoS parameters are sent to the SMF as part of PCC rule.
 The SMF sends them to 5G-AN as part of the QoS Profile.